bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

 	}
   ```

-	Voila!
-We have the updated balance.
+	If you see the balance updated, voila!

+  What happened here is:
+  - core created a new block containing the transaction.
+  - `bdk-cli` fetched the corresponding filter data.
+  - It noticed it got a concerning transaction.
+  - It asked for the details of that transaction from the core node.
+  - It updated its wallet details with this new information.
+  - The update is reflected in the wallet balance.

 ### Shutdown Docker ###

 You may now shutdown the regtest docker container.

-Note: This will also clean up any created data in bitcoin core wallet.
+Note: This will also clean up any data in the bitcoin core, including the wallet.

 ```shell
 $ docker kill bdk-box